-The MiG-3 was the first MiG to enter the service of the Romanian Air Force.
-Although at that time no one knew it, it would be the first in a long line of aircrafts produced by the Mikoian – Gurevici offices that will fly under the colors of the Romanian Air Force.
+The MiG-3 was the first MiG in Romanian colors..
+Although at that time no one knew it, it would be the first in a long line of planes produced by the Mikoian – Gurevici birou that will fly under the colors of the Romanian Air Force.
 It was 1942, the end of the war was far and the defeat of the Axis forces even further.
-Nobody was thinking about MiGs …
+Nobody was thinking about MiG’s …

-It is certain that the MiG 3 entered Romania somewhat accidentally, when in 1942 a Soviet pilot with Ukrainian origins landed on the airfield in Melitopol (Ukraine).
-The Germans immediately insisted to take the plane for flight assessments.
-The Romanian Air Force stepped up and hastily sent it to Brasov, piloted by Captain Aviator Constantin “Bazu” Cantacuzino.
+It is certain that the MiG-3 entered Romanian service somewhat accidentally, when in 1942 a Soviet pilot with Ukrainian origins deserted and landed on the airfield in Melitopol (Ukraine).
+The Germans immediately insisted to take the MiG-3 for flight assessments.
+The Romanian Air Force stepped up and hastily sent the MiG-3 to Brasov, piloted by Captain Aviator Constantin “Bazu” Cantacuzino.
 There, at the aircraft factory – IAR Brasov, it was damaged, repaired, repainted, flown and evaluated.

-No one seems to know very clearly what happened to the plane.
+Today no one seems to know very clearly what happened to the MiG-3.
 There would be two variants: either it was destroyed during the USAF bombing of the Brasov plane factory, or it was recovered by the Russians at the end of the war.
 Because the Russians, when they won a war, they would take back the technique “borrowed” indefinitely by those who were in conflict, in this case Romania.
-The only ones who escaped this treatment were the Finns, but this is a story for another time.
+The only ones who escaped this treatment were the Finns, but with them is a different story.